urbanskimichal/processing-groovy-initial-project/README.md

 ##Processing
-Processing core.jar and other libs are located in lib/ App's main class is App.groovy
+Processing core.jar and other libs are located in lib/ App's main class git stais App.groovy